Pierce the Veil, a Pathfinder RPG #Microsetting

 *The following classes are available, but only as multiclass options.
 You cannot select such a class until 2nd level, and such classes may never make up more than half your total class levels.
 Alchemist, cavalier (Peer origin only), cleric (Holy Roller origin only), hunter, investigator, medium (Occult Adventures playtest), mesmerist (Occult Adventures playtest), occultist (Occult Adventures playtest), samurai (Asia origin only), shaman, ninja (Far East origin only), oracle (Fringe origin only), sorcerer, witch, wizard (Elder origin only).

-Posted on October 31, 2014, in Adventure Design, Adventure Sketch, Anachronistic Adventurers, Game Design, Microsetting, Pathfinder Development and tagged Game Design, gaming, Pathfinder.
+Posted on October 31, 2014, in Adventure Design, Adventure Sketch, Anachronistic Adventurers, Game Design, Microsetting, Pathfinder Development and tagged Game Design, gaming, Pathfinder First Edition.
 Bookmark the permalink.
 Leave a comment.